 - Joan Plowright (with her first nomination) was nominated for her role as the haughty widow Mrs. Fisher - one of four troubled English women vacationing in a medieval Italian villa in director Mike Newell's Enchanted April (with three nominations and no wins)

 - Vanessa Redgrave (with her sixth nomination) as country house owner Ruth Wilcox in Howards End

 - Miranda Richardson (with her first nomination) as the distraught and anguished wife Ingrid Fleming of co-star Jeremy Irons (sexually obsessed over another woman) in French director Louis Malle's melodramatic Damage (the film's sole nomination) [Miranda should have been considered instead for her lead role as Jude in The Crying Game]

-The remaining nominee was the overwhelming favorite - Aussie Judy Davis (with her second nomination) as neurotic, fault-finding, dissatisfied New York housewife Sally in director Woody Allen's comedy/drama Husbands and Wives (with two nominations and no wins).
-Her nomination was distastefully colored by Allen's scandal at the same time.
+The remaining nominee was the overwhelming favorite - Aussie Judy Davis (with her second nomination) as neurotic, intelligent, fault-finding, dissatisfied New York housewife Sally in a failing marriage with her estranged husband (Sydney Pollack), in director Woody Allen's comedy/drama Husbands and Wives (with two nominations and no wins).
+Her nomination was distastefully colored by Allen's scandal at the same time over his breakup with Mia Farrow.
 [A similar competition between a sole American actor and four other off-shore actors occurred for Robert Duvall during the 1983 ceremonies.]

 The late 63 year-old Audrey Hepburn, who died on January 20, 1993 of colon cancer, just about two months before the awards ceremony, received the Hersholt Humanitarian award - the first such honor awarded posthumously.